enagonius/Duimon-Mega-Bezel/Presets/README.md

 To keep installation simple and cohesive, I have archived the presets into a "Presets.zip".
 Inside the zip you will find a "shaders" folder.
 Simply extract that folder onto your existing shaders folder and everything will be in the correct place.

-Inside your shaders folder you will now see 4 presets:

-1. Duimon_Advanced.slangp
-2. Duimon_Advanced_LCD.slangp
-3. Duimon_Standard.slangp
-4. Duimon_Standard_LCD.slangp

-You will also see a "Duimon" folder.

-For these presets to work, the four presets MUST remain in the shaders root folder.
-The "Duimon" folder can be moved anywhere you want as long as it is under the root Retroarch path, although I recommend leaving it where it is to make future updates painless.
+Inside your shaders folder you will now see a "Duimon" folder.
+This folder contains the presets and can be moved anywhere you want as long as it is under the root Retroarch path, although I recommend leaving it where it is to make future updates painless.

 Inside the "Duimon" folder you will find "Standard" and "Advanced" folders.
 For now only the Standard is populated.